Heroin & Pregnancy: Effects of Heroin Use During Pregnancy

 - Intrauterine passage of meconium.

-It is important to note that while babies may be born to a heroin using parent with some level of opioid dependence, these babies are not born addicted to heroin.
-Addiction is disorder recognized as a chronic, relapsing brain disease characterized by compulsive drug seeking and continued use despite negative consequences.12
+While babies may be born to a heroin-using parent with some level of opioid dependence, these babies are not born addicted to heroin.
+Addiction is a disorder recognized as a chronic, relapsing brain disease characterized by compulsive drug seeking and continued use despite negative consequences.12

 Neonatal opioid withdrawal syndrome (NOWS) can occur when a mother uses heroin during pregnancy and the heroin is passed through the placenta into the fetus, resulting in both the mother and unborn baby developing physiological opioid dependence.

-There are a variety of treatment interventions that can help improve the symptoms of NOWS.
-The symptoms of NOWS can be treated using medications as well as non-pharmacological methods, but none should be performed solely without the advisement of a caring physician.
-In many cases, babies may be first managed with several non-pharmacological methods may include:14
+A variety of treatment interventions can help improve the symptoms of NOWS, such as medications as well as nonpharmacological methods.
+However, all treatment should be performed with the advisement of a caring physician.
+In many cases, babies may be first managed with several nonpharmacological methods that can include:14

 - Swaddling.